bacalhau-project/bacalhau/docs/docs/getting-started/installation.md

 The `job_id` above is shown in its full form.
 For convenience, you can use the shortened version, in this case: `9d20bbad`.

 :::info
-While this command is designed to resemble Docker's run command which you may be familiar with, Bacalhau introduces a whole new set of [flags (see CLI Reference)](https://docs.bacalhau.org/all-flags#docker-run) to support its computing model.
+While this command is designed to resemble Docker's run command which you may be familiar with, Bacalhau introduces a whole new set of [flags](../dev/cli-reference/all-flags.md#docker-run) to support its computing model.
 :::

 </TabItem>